surfly/docs/introduction/integrationOptions.md

 <a name="autoStart"></a>
 #### Create an invite page{#autoStart}

 You can set .startLeader() in the code snippet so that a webpage will automatically start a Surfly session.
-This option allows you to fully customise your invite page.
+This option allows you to fully customize your invite page.
 The page will display the default red Surfly banner, letting the visitor know that they have been queue'd.
 This red banner may also be removed through a simple change to the code snippet.

-Further customisation is also possible through the use of the [REST API](http://docs.surfly.apiary.io/).
+Further customization is also possible through the use of the [REST API](http://docs.surfly.apiary.io/).
 For example, you can use it to detect whether a Surfly session has started or not, and alter your websites' appearance based on this.
 For instance, if we're in a Surfly session, we can get the unique queue code which identifies the user who initiated the session and display it.

 As can be seen below, we were then able to set up our own invite page: